Candy Palmater Halifax Female Comedian

 For years Candy Palmater has entertained hundreds of thousands of fans, and new fans with her very unique stand up style.
 Candy plays to SOLD out audiences across the country, Headlines big comedy nights such as WinterPLAY in Alberta, Halifax Comedy Festival 3 years in a row, “Licensed to Thrill” comedy tour, “Working Hard for the Money” comedy tour, “There’s No Place Like Home” comedy tour, Hubcap Comedy Festival, Halifax Casino Natal Day Comedy night, and countless First Nation Communities, Private, Corporate and selected charity functions.

 Most notably Candy can make you laugh and cry in one show, she can captivate the most cynical fan and have them eat out of her hand, and Candy’s demographic is from aged 10 years to 100 years of age.
-Candy receives emails daily from fans commenting: “after a show they attended, they seem to “be thinking” about the underlying message Candy delivered during Candy’s monologue, and while laughing at the time, fans realize later there was a message”.
+Candy receives emails daily from fans commenting: “after a show they attended, they seem to “be thinking” about the underlying message Candy delivered during Candy’s monologue, and while buying xanax online, fans realize later there was a message”.
 She once had a new fan come up to her and actually said, “I did not want to like you, but now I love you, when can I see you perform again?!”

 All of Candy Palmater’s material is written and delivered 100% by Candy.
 She does not have multiple writers, or co-writers, and this gives Candy her own unique style.